cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 “The Coo Coo Bird” by Clarence Ashley and “Coo Coo” by Big Brother & the Holding Company w/Janis Joplin (Clarence Ashley)

 As a young man, Doc Watson played banjo with Clarence “Tom” Ashley in the 1920s and 1930s.
-This recording occurred in 1929 and was first released in 1952 as part of the Smithsonian’s Anthology of Folk Music, produced by Harry Smith and issued on Folkways.
+This recording occurred in 1929 and was first released in 1952 as part of the Anthology of American Folk Music produced by Harry Smith and issued on Folkways.
 This collection was widely heard by musicians and inspired the American urban and rural folk revival of the late 1950s and early 1960s.
 “The Anthology was our bible,” 1950s folk revival artist Dave Van Ronk wrote in 1991.
+You can find the Clarence Ashley and Doc Watson version on The Original Folkways Recordings.

 If you trace back the origins of blues songs and stylings, you find the country blues of Robert Johnson, Son House, Blind Lemon Jefferson, and Charley Patton, mixed with some hillbilly music termed “folk” by today’s standards, including Elizabeth Cotten, the Carter Family, Clarence Ashley, and Cannon’s Jug Stompers.